theKashey/react-imported-component/README.md

 thus all scripts, used to render something on the Server would be loaded in a parallel in on Client.
 Literally - they are defined in the HTML.
-`React-imported-component` is different, it starts "working" when the bundle is loaded, thus __loading of chunks is deferred__.
+`React-imported-component` is different, it starts "working" when the bundle is loaded, thus __the loading of chunks is deferred__.
 > In the normals conditions `react-imported-component` would be "slower" than a "webpack" library.

-However, it is not a problem, as long as (for now), script execution is single trhreaded, and even you if can load multiple scripts simultaneously - you can't __run__ them in parallel*.
+However, it is not a problem, as long as (for now), script execution is single threaded, and even you if can __load__ multiple scripts simultaneously - you can't __run__ them in parallel*.

-Just change your entry point, to utilize this limitation.
+And there a way to utilize this limitation - just change your entry point, .

-Let's call it - __Scheduler optimization__.
+And let's call it - a __Scheduler optimization__.
+See __loading prediction__ section for more details.

-#### Simply static render
+#### Scheduler optimization + simply static render
 1. Split your app into `boot` and `main` parts
 2. `rehydrate` at the boot
 ```js